brenns10/brennan.io/_posts/2015-01-16-write-a-shell-in-c.md

 The code for the shell described here, dubbed `lsh`, is available on [GitHub](https://github.com/brenns10/lsh).

+**University students beware!** Many classes have assignments that ask you to write a shell, and some faculty are aware of this tutorial and code.
+If you're a student in such a class, you shouldn't copy (or copy then modify) this code without permission.
+And even then, I would [advise]({% post_url 2016-03-29-dishonesty %}) against heavily relying on this tutorial.

 ## Basic lifetime of a shell

-Let's look a shell from the top down.
+Let's look at a shell from the top down.
 A shell does three main things in its lifetime.

 * **Initialize**: In this step, a typical shell would read and execute its